tsokk/tc-pl/README.md

 	suite fail.
 * Chapter 12 exercise 8: last part not implemented yet ("arbitrarily long word stored as an array of characters on free store")
+* Chapter 12 exercise 11: use Kasinski analysis, hoping it gives an indication of probable key length.
+Use that to line ciphertext characters to columns, and write out one of such columns.
+Then on the right, write out letters of the alphabet starting from that character.
+Do any of the new columns give a letter frequency that corresponds to that of English language?
+Does that help towards the solution?